Besiege (video game): Reception

+PC Gamer praised the "fun concept, superb creation tools, and finely crafted puzzles" of Besiege, offering an impressive amount of content for its price, and featuring unique and creative gameplay, with each problem being possible to solve in many different ways.
+The game collected about 50,000 reviews on Steam, with more than 95% of them being positive.

-Marsh Davies of Rock, Paper, Shotgun praised the "robust" alpha version of the game, comparing its "bouncily caricatured" science to a 12th-century version of Kerbal Space Program.
+Marsh Davies of Rock, Paper, Shotgun highlighted the "robust" alpha version of the game, comparing its "bouncily caricatured" science to a 12th-century version of Kerbal Space Program.
 Davies also praised Besieges stylized graphics and sound and its "weak-at-the-knees beautiful" user interface.
 Rock, Paper, Shotgun later published a review of the release version by Jay Castello, who admired the game varieties that kept her engaging and trying to construct the new better siege engines.
-Jay criticized the lack of guidance in the main game, but noted the game's strong community support with mods, guides, and tricks available online.
+Jay criticised the lack of guidance in the main game, but noted the game's strong community support with mods, guides, and tricks available online.

-PC Gamer praised its "fun concept, superb creation tools, and finely crafted puzzles".